frycast/rcosmo/README.md

 ```
 install.packages("devtools")
 ```
-Then install the latest RTools from CRAN at this link [here](https://cran.r-project.org/bin/windows/Rtools/) if it is not already installed.
+Then, if using Microsoft Windows, install the latest RTools from CRAN at this link [here](https://cran.r-project.org/bin/windows/Rtools/) if it is not already installed on your device.
 Then use devtools to install rcosmo:
 ```
 devtools::github_install("VidaliLama/rcosmo")